ggml-org/llama.vscode/resources/help.md

 ![Generate a commit message](https://github.com/user-attachments/assets/25f5d1ae-3673-4416-ba52-7615969c1bb3)

-## Version 0.0.27 is released (21.09.2025)
+## Version 0.0.32 is released (05.10.2025)
 ## What is new
-- xAI Grog4 free (from OpenRouter) added to the initial models
+- predefined model DeepSeek V3.1 free 163,800 context (OpenRouter) added
-- Chat with AI with project context removed (agent does it better)
+- predefined model Z.AI: GLM 4.5 Air (free): GLM 4.5 Air - 128.000 context (OpenRouter) added
-- Chat with AI about llama-vscode is now with agent, not using webui
+- Added agent "Ask" is for review, analysis and suggestions for the code without changing the files
-- Agent - new buttons "Tools Model" and "Agent" -  possibility to view the selected model and agent and to change them.
+- Some bugs are fixed

 ## Setup instructions for llama.cpp server